cockroachlabs/connect-to-serverless/typescript/knex/README.md

-# Connection to CockroachDB Serverless using TypeScript and Knex
+# Connect to CockroachDB Serverless using TypeScript and Knex

 ## How to Run this Code